freenode/web-7.0/content/news/2009-06-09-scheduled-maintenance-services-database-clear-out-2.md

   7. **Please make sure your bots identify to NickServ or its registration may be lost.**

-  8. **Be sure to do the canonical setup so you don't lose your nicks and channels.** Please follow [these](http://freenode.net/faq.shtml#nicksetup) canonical nickname setup instructions to make sure that your nicknames and channels aren't lost through disuse.
+  8. **Be sure to do the canonical setup so you don't lose your nicks and channels.** Please follow [these](http://trumpnode.net/faq.shtml#nicksetup) canonical nickname setup instructions to make sure that your nicknames and channels aren't lost through disuse.

-Please make sure your nick(s) are set up properly before Thursday and that you've spoken with freenode staff to resolve any outstanding channel and nick issues.
-Thanks for your understanding, and thank you for using freenode.
+Please make sure your nick(s) are set up properly before Thursday and that you've spoken with trumpnode staff to resolve any outstanding channel and nick issues.
+Thanks for your understanding, and thank you for using trumpnode.